 \subsection{Separable $S^2$ Activation}

-The gate activation~\cite{3dsteerable} used by Equiformer applies sigmoid activation to scalar features to obtain non-linear weights and then multiply irreps features of degree $> 0$ with non-linear weights to add non-linearity to equivariant features.
-The activation, however, only accounts for the interaction from vectors of degree $0$ to those of degree $> 0$ and could be sub-optimal when we scale up $L_{max}$.

-To better mix the information across degrees, SCN~\cite{scn} and eSCN~\cite{escn} propose to use $S^2$ activation~\cite{spherical_cnn}.
+The gate activation~\citep{3dsteerable} used by Equiformer applies sigmoid activation to scalar features to obtain non-linear weights and then multiply irreps features of degree $> 0$ with non-linear weights to add non-linearity to equivariant features.
+The activation only accounts for the interaction from vectors of degree $0$ to those of degree $> 0$ and can be sub-optimal when we scale up $L_{max}$.
+To better mix the information across degrees, SCN~\citep{scn} and eSCN adopt $S^2$ activation~\citep{spherical_cnn}.
 The activation first converts vectors of all degrees to point samples on a sphere for each channel, applies unconstrained functions $F$ to those samples, and finally convert them back to vectors.
-Specifically, given an input irreps feature $x \in \mathbb{R} ^{(L_{max} + 1)^{2} \times C}$, the output is $y = G^{-1}(F (G (x)))$, where $G$ denotes the conversion from vectors to point samples on a sphere, $F$ can be typical SiLU activation~\cite{silu, swish} or typical MLPs, and $G^{-1}$ is the inverse of $G$.
+Specifically, given an input irreps feature $x \in \mathbb{R} ^{(L_{max} + 1)^{2} \times C}$, the output is $y = G^{-1}(F (G (x)))$, where $G$ denotes the conversion from vectors to point samples on a sphere, $F$ can be typical SiLU activation~\citep{silu, swish} or typical MLPs, and $G^{-1}$ is the inverse of $G$.
+We provide more details of $S^2$ activation in Sec.~\ref{appendix:subsec:s2_activation}.

-While $S^2$ activation can better mix vectors of different degrees, we find that directly replacing the gate activation with $S^2$ activation results in training instability (row 3 in~\tableref{tab:ablations}).
+However, we find that directly replacing the gate activation with $S^2$ activation in Equiformer results in large gradients and training instability (Index 3 in~\tableref{tab:ablations}).
 To address the issue, we propose separable $S^2$ activation, which separates activation for vectors of degree $0$ and those of degree $> 0$.
 Similar to gate activation, we have more channels for vectors of degree $0$.
 As shown in Figure~\ref{fig:activation}c, we apply a SiLU activation to the first part of vectors of degree $0$, and the second part of vectors of degree $0$ are used for $S^2$ activation along with vectors of higher degrees.
-After $S^2$ activation, we concatenate the first part of vectors of degree $0$ with vectors of degrees $> 0$ as the final output and ignore the second part of vectors of degree $0$.
-Additionally, we also use separable $S^2$ activation in point-wise feed forward networks (FFNs).
+After $S^2$ activation, we concatenate the first part of vectors of degree $0$ with vectors of degrees $> 0$ as the final output and ignore the second part of vectors of degree $0$. \revision{Separating the activation for vectors of degree $0$ and those of degree $> 0$ prevents large gradients, enabling using more expressive $S^2$ activation for better performance.} Additionally, we use separable $S^2$ activation in feed forward networks (FFNs).
 Figure~\ref{fig:activation} illustrates the differences between gate activation, $S^2$ activation and separable $S^2$ activation.